Ingredients

 Day 1:

 Each packet of Bobbie Jo comes with 20g of starter (approx. 2 Tbsp.).
 Into a clean jar, measure 1 Tbsp. of starter (10g if you are using a scale).
 Then add 2 Tbsp. of all-purpose flour and 2 Tbsp. of water.
 Using a spatula (or spoon), mix until you have a thick pancake batter consistency.
-A bit of water or flour may be added as necessary to obtain the right thickness.
+A bit of water or flour may be added as necessary.
 Set the lid loosely on the jar to allow airflow, but prevent contamination.
 Allow to sit on your counter for about 24 hours.

 *Note: Store the remainder of your dehydrated starter in the freezer.
 We give you extra to allow another shot at it.